c7 Design

 Overall goal

-The defining feature of TEKKEN is its big movelists.
-TEKKEN has so many moves, so many gorgeous animations.
+The defining feature of Tekken is its big movelists.
+Tekken has so many moves, so many gorgeous animations.
 It’s what allows casuals to just mash and have cool stuff happen on the screen.
 And yet, competitive meta gameplay typically has players using a very limited subset of these movelists.
 All those beautiful animations, and at a tournament you rarely get to see them.

 The goal of this mod is to remedy this.
 I want competitive gameplay to have players using the full movelist, rather than relegating 80% of the moves to mere knowledge checks.